zyrolasting/css-parser/README.md

 Any non-standard or implementation-specific behaviors are documented in the Scribble manual(s) for each collection.

+This project is not endorsed by the W3C.

 ## Navigating the Code
 The code ships as a multi-collection package.
 Each collection corresponds to a W3C specification module (not to be confused with